Suhanshu123/How-to-see-logcat/README.md

 ## Solution:-

-The best way to learn is by solving problem by yourself.
+The best way to learn is to solve problem by yourself.
 Here I'll tell you how to proceed when your app crashes suddenly and you have no idea.

-If your application crashes then we'll be looking after " logcat ".
+If your application crashes then we'll be looking for " logcat ".

  ### What is logcat ?